xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/admin.md

 Here a store admin can get the info about a credit card used to pay the order, Secure Trading transaction reference and settle status.

-The table below explains the Secure Starding settle status codes.
+The table below explains the Secure Trading settle status codes.

 <table class="ui compact padded celled small table">
   <tbody>